PIReTship/bookdata-tools/docs/implementation/dataset.md

 # Design for Datasets

-The general import philosophy is that we import the data into a PostgreSQL table in a raw form, only doing those conversions necessary to be able to access it with PostgreSQL commands and functions.
-We then extract information from this raw form into other tables and materialized views to enable relational queries.
+The general import philosophy is that we scan raw data from underlying data sets into a tabular form, and then integrate it with further code; when an integration stage can be written as a performant SQL query, we do so with DataFusion.
+We use Parquet for storing all outputs, both intermediate stages and final products; when an output is particularly small, and a CSV version would be convenient, we sometimes also produce compressed CSV.

 Each data set's import process follows the following steps: